blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 Early in life you ran a mandatory rotation through the smith's guild apprentice program.
 You are proficient in smith's tools.

-### Dwarven Armor Training (requires at least 13 CON)
+### Armor Training (requires at least 13 CON)
-You are proficient with light and medium armor.
+You spent time training in You are proficient with light and medium armor.

 ### Ancestral Warhammer (requires at least 15 INT)
-You know dwarvish, and your rite of passage: was the forging of an ancestral warhammer with dwarvish runes that tell the story of your ancestors.
-You are proficient with warhammers, and start with this ancestral warhammer.
+The runes of metal tongue spell out the names of the ancestors before you on this ceremonial warhammer, and your name has been added to it.
+You are proficient with warhammers.

 ## 4 Cogger
 Many gnomes found they were welcomed into empirial land with open arms when